sparanoid/quotmarks-replacer/readme.txt

 == Upgrade Notice ==

+= 2.6.10 =
+* Compatibility check for 3.6, nothing new, just bump version to tell everyone this plugin still works.

 = 2.6.9 =
 * Update donate link, If you like this plugin, please consider buying me a cup of coffee.